Optimizing Behavior Change: Addressing Neurological Resistance

 Hyperbolic Discounting: Why Tomorrow Never Arrives

 Researcher George Ainslie demonstrated that rewards lose value steeply at short delays, then the devaluation rate slows at longer delays.
-The subjective value of a future reward follows a hyperbolic curve: value equals the reward divided by one plus the discount rate multiplied by delay.
+The subjective value of a future reward follows a hyperbolic curve: value equals the reward divided by one plus the devaluation rate multiplied by delay.
 The practical consequence is devastating for behavior change: a benefit arriving next month is worth dramatically less to your brain than the same benefit arriving in one year — even though the objective value is identical.

 I observed this with a corporate leader who contacted me about executive performance optimization.
 He understood the return on investment.
 He had researched the neuroscience.
 He agreed the investment was reasonable relative to his income.
 Yet he hesitated for six weeks, describing physical discomfort when thinking about committing.
 His amygdala interpreted the cost as a threat to financial security, even though the amount represented less than half a percent of his annual earnings.
 We addressed this by reframing the investment as evidence of strategic self-worth rather than financial risk.
 Once his amygdala processed the commitment as a strength signal rather than a threat, resistance dissolved within days.